ultimatemember/ultimatemember/readme.txt

   - Fixed clearing filters with || condition
   - Fixed endless recursion in the function um_check_conditions_on_submit()
   - Fixed issue that appears if we try to update several plugins at once
+  - Fixed using different templates for different member directories

 = 2.1.1: November 12, 2019 =